The Best Recurve Crossbow: Our Picks for 2023

 Bolt Speed and Kinetic Energy

 It’s not just energy, though.
 Faster bolt speeds mean more accuracy because your bolt travels farther before it begins to drop.
-You can also shoot accurately and longer ranges.
+You can also shoot accurately at longer ranges.
 However, this can be harder to manage for new archers, so you may need to work your way up to higher bolt speeds if you don’t have the experience yet.

 Size and Weight

 Long limbs are a downside of recurve crossbows because they can get caught on things and make noise or disrupt your aim.
 Plus, they add material which increases weight.

 For target shooting, increased size isn’t such a big deal, but when searching for a recurve crossbow for hunting, it’s important.
 Noise can spook game, and getting a limb caught at just the wrong time can mean a lost opportunity.
 More significantly, heavy crossbows are hard to hold and aim for long periods of time, which might be necessary while you wait for your quarry to come into range.
-You also have to consider that you’ll have to carry your crossbow with you while hunting, which is harder the heavier it is.
+This is especially true with crossbows because extra limb weight is located forward, so it puts leverage on your shoulder muscles.

 That said, if you’re getting a recurve crossbow for hunting, there are certain things to look for.
 Size and weight are important since you’ll have to carry your crossbow through the woods while making little noise.
 You also might want accessories like a scope, light, and sling as well as little things like a camo finish.
 You’ll also need hunting broadheads for your bolts which may or may not be included with your crossbow.